Quick definition:

 - Some boundary samples, to illustrate what is “still OK but at the limit of NOT GOOD”.

 - A validated measurement & testing system at the manufacturing site.
-(Yes, as the buyer you may want to spend time confirming that.)
+(Yes, as the buyer, you may want to spend time confirming that.)

 What happens if we go to mass production without one?

-Another common has to do with color.
+Another common issue has to do with color.
 They might say it’s ‘very close’ and ‘as we said, there is always a slight variation of color when going into production’.
-But you skipped the approval of the golden sample, which has to be strictly the same color as production, and now you have clear standard to enforce.
+But you skipped the approval of the golden sample, which has to be strictly the same color as production, and now you have a clear standard to enforce.

 How to store and use the samples?

-Samples you receive during the validation testing process should be dated and signed off so they can be traced and won’t mistakenly be used as a production template.
+Samples you receive during the validation testing process should be dated and signed off on so they can be traced and won’t mistakenly be used as a production template.

 The golden samples are very valuable and should be signed, dated, and (when that makes sense) sealed.
 You want to avoid any tampering that could affect production (if a supplier decides to try to play some tricks to hide any production issues, for example).

-Your inspection company is a last line of defence from receiving defective products from a supplier.
+Your inspection company is the last line of defence from receiving defective products from a supplier.
 They should also have a dated and sealed golden sample in their possession and will be briefed to use this as their reference during inspections.
-Both they and your supplier will be informed that any pieces coming off of the production line will be rejected if they do not match the golden sample.
+Both they and your supplier will be informed that any pieces coming off the production line will be rejected if they do not match the golden sample.

 Here’s what you’ll need: